 Before working on an asset, it’s critical to ensure all the people, parts, and tools are “where” they need to be on site.
 If parts need to be ordered, the purchasing department should be given ample time to ensure they arrive before the work is set to commence.

 There are few things more frustrating than scheduling a job, only to have it delayed because of missing or lost components.
 This can drastically decrease wrench-on time.

 When I’m not working, I love to cook.
 I learned the hard way how important it is to assemble my ingredients ahead of time when I baked my crowd-pleasing tarte au sucre (maple syrup pie) only to realize about ten minutes into the baking that I had forgotten the maple syrup.
 Five years after the fact, I have yet to make the recipe without one of my kids slipping in a comment about the once-missing ingredient.

 Depending on the size of an organization, the maintenance scheduler will likely rely on scheduling software to successfully manage all the necessary components.
 Many people I have spoken with in the industry report that when things were simpler and smaller, they were able to manage their schedule on a basic spreadsheet.

-As the complexity of needs and assets increased, however, they turned to programs such as Prometheus Routine Maintenance.
+As the complexity of needs and assets increased, however, they turned to programs such as Prometheus Planning & Scheduling.
 Efficiencies in scheduling with current, updated software have helped to bring their overall quality to a new level while reducing lost time and increasing wrench-on time.

 The next two W's fall under the direction of the maintenance scheduler.
 While a planner determines what steps are required to perform a specific job, the scheduler determines when the job can be accomplished based on resource availability.